 Foraging for mushrooms generally takes you out and about.
 It’s easy to get lost when you’re wandering around looking down around your shoes or up into the trees.
 Buddy up and take a friend.
 Take your phone with a GPS app.
 (Some folks pack a whistle.)

 It’s impolite to hop a fence and start looking for mushrooms.
 Find out who owns the land and ask permission.
 Research local and state laws as well.
 Most states allow foraging for personal use but may have limits on amounts you can gather.
 Tread lightly and don’t leave any trash about.
 You may also want to consider whether an area might be polluted or treated in any way.
 Avoid these.

 This article contains affiliate links.
-If you click and buy, I make a commission.
-Thank you for supporting my mushrooming adventures. ❤
+If you click and buy, I make a commission (at no additional cost to you).
+Thank you for supporting my mushroom adventures. ❤

 Mushrooms need to be cut off at ground level and tucked in a breathable bag or basket.
 Some folks like mesh bags because as you walk along, your mushrooms are dropping spores for next year’s foraging.

 It’s a good idea to take along a field guide as well.
 If you pick up something you’re not quite sure of, tuck it in a paper bag separate from your other mushrooms until you can identify it (don’t want to cross-contaminate).

 4. Be Kind and Leave a Bit Behind

 It’s tempting to take everything you find, I know.
 However, you can only eat so many mushrooms and it’s kind to leave a little for others and leave something for nature to use to make more mushrooms.
 Take a few nice mushrooms and leave the rest.

 5. Don’t Eat Anything You Are Not 100% Sure Of